karuppiah7890/blog/content/posts/my-python-and-data-analysis-journey.md

 I also found out lots of stuff from that video by just seeing half of it.
 It was not easy to get my head around some of the things.
 But I became aware of a lot of new stuff like some research papers, some encodings ;)

+I think it's all about being curious and trying to learn something new everyday.
+And I usually learn to teach or write about it :)